DISCLAIMER: This English version is translated from the original French. In case of any discrepancy, the French version shall prevail.

 The Highfall Complex consists of three units: 1) porphyraceous monzogranite and quartz monzonite (ApPhig1); 2) granite (ApPhig2); and 3) amphibolitized diorite and gabbro (ApPhig3).

-Unit ApPhig2 granite is the youngest phase of the Highfall Complex.
-It contains decimetric to metric enclaves of other units of the complex and occurs as centimetric to metric injections within unit ApPhig1.
+Unit nAhig2 granite is the youngest phase of the Highfall Complex.
+It contains decimetric to metric enclaves of other units of the complex and occurs as centimetric to metric injections within unit nAhig1.
 Granite is pinkish, medium grained, even grained and well foliated.
 Quartz, microcline and plagioclase contents are similar.
 Granite contains 2-12% ferromagnesian minerals consisting of brown biotite, locally chloritized, with some hornblende, epidote and fine magnetite.
-Accessory minerals are the same as in unit ApPhig1, but in smaller amounts.
+Accessory minerals are the same as in unit nAhig1, but in smaller amounts.

-Potassic rocks of units ApPhig1 and ApPhig2 contain boudinaged enclaves, centimetre to metre-wide, of melanocratic rocks stretched parallel to foliation.
-Some of these enclaves form klippes of significant width compiled from the work of Clark (1980) and assigned to unit ApPhig3.
+Potassic rocks of units nAhig1 and nAhig2 contain boudinaged enclaves, centimetre to metre-wide, of melanocratic rocks stretched parallel to foliation.
+Some of these enclaves form klippes of significant width compiled from the work of Clark (1980) and assigned to unit nAhig3.
 This author describes these klippes as consisting of amphibolitized, foliated, fine to medium-grained diorite and gabbro, composed mostly of plagioclase with some biotite.

 The Highfall Complex is located in the NW part of the Saffray Lake area (Lafrance et al., 2014), where it forms a thrust sheet ~35 km long by 12 km wide elongated in a NW-SE direction within the Rachel-Laporte Lithotectonic Domain.
-It represents the eastern part of the New Quebec Orogen.
+It covers an estimated area of 447 km2.

 The Highfall Complex is part of a large thrust sheet separated in half by a thrust fault delineating two complexes: the Rénia Complex in the north and the Highfall Complex in the south.
-This sheet is composed of rocks that would originate from the Archean basement, and would have been emplaced within Paleoproterozoic volcano-sedimentary rocks of the Rachel-Laporte Lithotectonic Domain during the New Quebec Orogenesis (1.82-1.77 Ga).
+This sheet is composed of rocks that would originate from the Archean basement, and would have been emplaced within Paleoproterozoic volcano-sedimentary rocks of the Rachel-Laporte Lithotectonic Domain during the New Quebec Orogenesis (1.82-1.77 Ga; Machado et al., 1989).
 It is therefore in fault contact with Laporte Supersuite units.
 The northern section of the sheet is interpreted as having partially overthrusted the southern section towards the end of deformation.